Damien Sargue

-When he was little boy he wanted to practice karate but his mom registered him in song lessons in Caen Ecole des Variétés de Caen.
-In 2009, Sargue married his Romeo et Juliette co-star Joy Esther, but the couple divorced a year later.
-In 2017, he married dancer Emily Surde, who was also in the Romeo et Juliette dance troupe, with whom he has daughter, Billie-Rose, born in 2014.

 Career

+A French native, Sargue grew up in Caen, Normandy, France with his mother Miriam, his father Pierre, brother Julien, and his sisters Julie and Sarah, until his parents divorced when he was only a year old.
+He originally wanted to practice karate as a child, but his mom registered him in song lessons in Caen Ecole des Variétés de Caen.
 He started his career as a singer in 1992 in the program Numéros 1 de Demain in France and with his first single Emmène-moi.

-When he was 11 years old he decided that his artistic name was going to be Damien Danza, in relation to his favorite TV program Who's the Boss? where Tony Danza was the principal character.

-At 16 years old Damien auditioned in the show Notre-Dame de Paris for the character of a sculptor but that character was removed of the show, so they offered him to be alternate of Phoebus and Gringoire.
-In 1998 was his first time on stage in Palais des congrès de Paris : he had been on stage almost 80 times supplying Patrick Fiori or Bruno Pelletier.
+Five years later, he auditioned in the show Notre-Dame de Paris for the character of a sculptor but that character was removed of the show, so they offered him to be an alternate for Phoebus and Gringoire.
+The year 1998 was his first time on stage in Palais des congrès de Paris, being on stage almost 80 times supplying Patrick Fiori or Bruno Pelletier.

-In 2001 he performed the principal role in Roméo et Juliette, de la Haine à l'Amour as Romeo Montague with Cécilia Cara as the role of Juliette Capulet.

-In 2004 he provided the French dub for Raoul de Chagny in The Phantom of the Opera by Joel Schumacher.
-His first album as a solo called Merci was released.

-In 2006 he played the role of Romeo again in the Asia tour of Romeo et Juliette that launched in Korea.
+His breakthrough role came in 2001 when he performed the principal role of Romeo Montague in Roméo et Juliette, de la Haine à l'Amour with Cécilia Cara in the role of Juliette Capulet.
+In 2004, he provided the French dub for Raoul de Chagny in The Phantom of the Opera by Joel Schumacher.
+His first solo, Merci was released that same year.
+2006 saw him reprise the role of Romeo again in the Asia tour of Romeo et Juliette that launched in Korea.

-In 2007 he created his first album in Asia.

-In 2008 Damien had his first concert as a solo in Seoul, Korea (on 23 May).

-In 2010 Damien played the role of Romeo in the new version of the musical Romeo et Juliette in Paris (Romeo et Juliette, Les enfants de Vérone).

-In 2012, he participated to the Jean-Jacques Goldman's tribute with Génération Goldmans album.
+In 2007, Sargue created his first album in Asia and the following year saw him have his first concert as a solo artist in Seoul, Korea on May 23.
+In 2010, he reprised the role of Romeo in the new version of Romeo et Juliette in Paris (Romeo et Juliette, Les enfants de Vérone).
+Two years later, he participated to the Jean-Jacques Goldman's tribute with Génération Goldmans album.
 He sang Né en 17 à Leidenstadt with Amaury Vassili, Anggun.